Get all of the steps for this painted tile fireplace makeover in the post. A painted stone fireplace can add a simple elegance to a home.

 This is a necessary step when you are painting over shiny surfaces.

 The second and final coat of paint was HGTV by Sherwin Williams Black Magic in eggshell finish.
-I however, had my Black Magic mixed/color matched using BEHR Premium Plus, Paint plus Primer.
+I had my Black Magic mixed/color matched using BEHR Premium Plus, Paint plus Primer because they were having a sale.

 - use small inexpensive artist brushes to get in between small cracks